-Suited for lessons learned through programme implementation, project or policy implementation or management.
-Check a sample abstract for this option here.
+Suited for lessons learned through programme, project or policy implementation or management.
 Abstracts submitted under the second option should contain concise statements of:

-- Lessons learned: present as clearly and in as much detail as possible the methods / findings / outcomes of the programme, project or policy; include analytic approaches, evaluation of lessons learned and best practices with a succinct description of the methods used.
-In addition, please summarize any specific results that specifically support your conclusions of lessons learned and best practices.
+- Lessons learned: present as clearly and in as much detail as possible the findings / outcomes of the programme, project or policy; include an analysis or evaluation of lessons learned and best practices.
+Please summarize any specific results that support your lessons learned and best practices;

-- Conclusions/Next steps: explain the significance of the methods used and findings / outcomes of the programme, project or policy for HIV prevention, treatment, care and / or support, and future implications of the results.
+- Conclusions/Next steps: explain the significance of your findings / outcomes of the programme, project or policy for HIV prevention, treatment, care and / or support, and future implications of the results.